 \subsection{Effect of paraphrasing on intrinsic dimension}

-As we show in paragraph \textit{Comparison with universal detectors experiments} from Section \ref{sec:method}, usage of paraphrasing tools cause little effect on PHD-based detector ability to capture difference between generated and natural texts.
-Here show how such tampering with generated sentences affects their intrinsic dimension.
-Table \ref{tab:dipper_effect} presents the mean values of PHD and MLE after applying DIPPER with different parameters to the generation of GPT-3.5 Davinci.
-Where value of Order (re-ordering rate) is not specified it means it was left at default value 0.
-Both parameters, Lex (lexical diversity rate) and Order can vary from 0 to 100; for additional information please refer to \cite{ }, where DIPPER was introduced.
+As we show in Section~\ref{sec:method}, using paraphrasing tools has little effect on the PHD-based detector's ability to capture the differences between generated and natural texts.
+Here we show how such tampering with generated sentences affects their intrinsic dimension.
+Table~\ref{tab:dipper_effect} presents the mean values of PHD and MLE after applying DIPPER with different parameters to the generation of GPT-3.5 Davinci.
+Where the value of Order (re-ordering rate) is not specified, it means the it was left at the default value 0.
+Both parameters, Lex (lexical diversity rate) and Order, can vary from 0 to 100; for additional information we refer to the original paper on DIPPER \citep{krishna2023paraphrasing}.

-Increase in lexical diversity entails slight grows of both mean PHD and mean MLE that, in theory, should make our detectors less efficient.
-In case of PHD-based detector we do not observe this decrease in performance, probably due to the mean shift being indeed rather small and caused mostly by the right tail of the distribution --- the texts that even before paraphrasing have high chance of evading detection.
+Increased lexical diversity entails slight growth in both mean PHD and mean MLE that, in theory, should make our detectors less efficient.
+In the case of a PHD-based detector we do not observe this decrease in performance, probably due to the mean shift being indeed rather small and caused mostly by the right tail of the distribution --- the texts that had a high chance of evading detection even before paraphrasing.

-Meanwhile, increase of the re-ordering rate from $0$ to $60$ has almost no noticeable impact.
+Meanwhile, increasing the re-ordering rate from $0$ to $60$ has almost no noticeable impact.